Time for a redesign? Use our checklist to assess your software's design needs—quick fixes or a full overhaul. ✉️

 In enterprise, we typically always design alternatives to drag and drop, even when the drag and drop interaction is definitely making it to production.
 Having only drag and drop in place to achieve a goal is fragile, because if it isn’t usable by someone, that’s a blocker.
 (Other than accessibility, there are other ways drag and drop can fail, including latency of the system (ex. secure systems you have to use a virtual machine or VPN to access, browser updates causing bugs, outdated front end frameworks, even just someone having a wonky mouse — you need contingency.)

-Move interaction – on desktop
+Move interaction (desktop)

 For moving things, it’s possible that some of the most basic UI mechanisms can do the job for you, perhaps in a more expedient way.